PCSS-Quantum/QLauncher/docs/index.rst

 ----------------
 Getting started
 ----------------
-To install the quantum launcher use the following command:
+To install the qlauncher use the following command:

 ::